Best Film for the Canon EOS Rebel S

 Fuji photographs appear to have cooler tones with an emphasis on greens and blues, compared to Kodak.

-Lomography 800 - If you want a color 35mm film with an ISO of 800, there are only a small number of offerings.
-This is literally the only 35mm film emulsion targeted towards consumers.
+Lomography 800 - If you want an ISO 800 color film, there aren’t very many possible choices.
+This is the only 35mm film focused on consumers.

 Black and White Film